 - Izzy also counts as a badass (and also crazy) example.

-- A mislead witch named Draggle from My Little Pony: The Movie also qualifies, because of how pityable she is.
+- A mislead witch named Draggle from My Little Pony: The Movie, because of how pityable she is.

 - As for the ponies themselves, Sweet Stuff, Fizzy, Surprise, and Firefly, Shady for some, and Wind Whistler, particularly when she lets her warmer personality show.